google-research-datasets/tydiqa/README.md

 1. Is there a research paper describing the system you are submitting?
 (The community benefits far more from knowing how to achieve a result than the fact that it exists.)
-2. Is the source code for teh system you are submitting publicly available?
+2. Is the source code for the system you are submitting publicly available?
     (Your results will be replicated and trusted more if the community can quickly and reliably reproduce your results).
 3. Was the system you are submitting trained on any additional public data?